igrigorik/em-websocket/README.md

 When receiving a ping, the server will automatically respond with a pong as the spec requires (so you should _not_ write an onping handler that replies with a pong), however it is possible to bind to ping & pong events if desired by using the `onping` and `onpong` methods.

+### Close codes and reasons

+A WebSocket connection can be closed cleanly, regardless of protocol, by calling `ws.close(code = nil, body = nil)`.

+Acceptable close codes are defined in the WebSocket rfc (<http://tools.ietf.org/html/rfc6455#section-7.4>).
+In short code 1000 is a generic normal close, range 3xxx are designed for libraries, framesworks, and applications, and can be registered, while range 4xxx is a free for all.
+You should probably be using the 4xxx range :)

+Early protocols just close the TCP connection, draft 3 introduced a close handshake, and draft 6 added close codes and reasons to the close handshake.
+Call `ws.supports_close_codes?` to check whether close codes are supported (i.e. the protocol version is 6 or above).

+The `onclose` callback is passed a hash which may contain following keys (depending on the protocol version):

+* `was_clean`: boolean indicating whether the connection was closed via the close handshake.
+* `code`: the close code
+* `reason`: the close reason

 ## Secure server

 It is possible to accept secure `wss://` connections by passing `:secure => true` when opening the connection.
 Pass a `:tls_options` hash containing keys as described in http://eventmachine.rubyforge.org/EventMachine/Connection.html#start_tls-instance_method